 2. Smart Home Devices

-There are also home voice-based AI assistants such as Google Home, Echo, and Cortana which uses natural language processing (NLP) to generate answers.
+There are also home voice-based AI assistants such as Google Home, Echo, and Cortana which use natural language processing (NLP) to generate answers.
 Digital voice assistants are quickly becoming our go-to for everything from getting directions to inquiring about the weather.
-These AL-based voice assistance even learn our behavior to adjust the settings themselves.
+These AL-based voice assistants even learn our behavior to adjust the settings themselves.

 Application of AI in Commuting

 AI-powered tools such as Google Maps calculate speed by the movement of the traffic and construction to predict routes to the destination.
 In 2013, Google acquired a crowd-sourced traffic app named Waze which made user-reported traffic incidents such as construction and accidents easy.

 Google proprietary algorithms are fed a huge amount of data to reduce commutes by suggesting the fastest routes.
 This AI plowed application is used in the daily life of many people and for many occupations.
 It has replaced the need to carry a hard copy of maps even when venturing into a new city or location.

 Ride-hailing apps have become indispensable to many as they have simplified daily commute.
 People have been using them without realizing that they use AI to determine the price of your ride, minimize the wait time, optimally match passengers with each other passengers to minimize, and others.
 They all use ML to make your ride easy, convenient, and smooth.